-This segment also offers investment management and distribution programs for banks, wealth managers and other financial services intermediaries globally.
-We also deliver customizable wealth management programs leveraging more than three decades of experience with manager research and advice, asset allocation advice and portfolio construction advice.
-These programs are flexible and provide a better solution at a lower cost of ownership and quicker speed to market through outsourcing.
-We can deliver active, factor-based and passively-managed solutions constructed on the principals of behavioral finance to give firms the ability to focus on their clients while implementing and maintaining consistent and efficient processes that help them grow their business and manage risk.
+This segment also provides investment management programs to wealth managers and financial services intermediaries in North America, Europe and Asia.
+These programs leverage more than four decades of experience with manager research and advice, asset allocation advice and portfolio construction advice.
+We can provide flexible and better solutions at a lower cost of ownership and quicker speed to market through outsourcing.
+We deliver active, factor-based and passively-managed solutions to give firms the ability to focus on their clients while implementing and maintaining consistent and efficient processes that help them grow their business and manage risk.